ajmdonker/nonweb-sso-ios/README.md

 You should also implement a few delegate callback methods.

+add the `SSOAuthorizationViewControllerDelegate` to your class, f.e.:

+    @interface ViewController () <SSOAuthorizationViewControllerDelegate>

+Implement the delegate callbacks:

     #pragma mark - SSOAuthorizationViewControllerDelegate

     - (void)dismissAuthorizationViewController:(UIViewController *)viewController animated:(BOOL)animated completion:(void (^)(void))completion {